ccadenhead/keeplocal-password-manager/README.md

 # KeepLocal Password Manager

-KeepLocal is a local-first password manager prototype for Windows.
+KeepLocal is a local-first password manager prototype for Windows, built with help from Codex and GPT-5.6.
 It keeps saved credentials encrypted on the user's own computer, without cloud sync, online accounts, or recovery backdoors.

 This project was inspired by my son, who wanted a password manager he could trust without relying on an online service.

+## Use of Codex and GPT-5.6

+Codex and GPT-5.6 were used as development partners throughout this project.
+I am a professor, not a full-time software engineer, and Codex helped me move from an old beginner Python password generator into a structured, working password manager prototype.

+Codex and GPT-5.6 helped with:

+- Reasoning through the security model
+- Replacing a stored encryption key with master-password-derived encryption
+- Debugging Windows-specific behavior, including clipboard support
+- Refactoring the app into a command-line interface and reusable vault core
+- Improving terminal messages and demo flow
+- Writing README and submission materials

+KeepLocal itself does not use AI at runtime.
+Passwords, vault files, and user data are not sent to OpenAI or any cloud service.

 ## What It Does